-You will be issued certificates for things and favors that your character acquires during adventure play, during interactives, and through other means.
+You will be issued certificates for items and favors that your character acquires during adventure play, during interactives, and through other means.
 These certificates include information on the item or favor that you will need in order to use it in play.
 Some specific sections of the certificate to note are:

-Validation: Certificates must be signed in ink by the DUNGEON MASTER® who issues them, and the DUNGEON MASTER'S RPGA number must be completely legible.
+Validation: Certificates must be signed in ink by the Dungeon Master who issues them, and the Dungeon Master's RPGA number must be completely legible.
 The name of the character the certificate is assigned to must be written in ink on the line provided at the top of the certificate.